Last Updated on February 11, 2022 by Muhammad Junaid Khalid

 What is a Computer Virus?

 “Virus” is truly a broad term that is used for a variety of classes of malicious computer code.
 We can define a “computer virus” as a program that can create a replica of itself and corrupt a user’s pc without the permission of that user.

 Malware is a program that was written to infect devices, steal information, stop their work, and in worst cases, infect the setup files of the other software on your computer.

-These programs don’t seem to be technically “viruses,” however, the term virus is commonly used for all.
+These programs don’t seem to be technical “viruses,” however, the term virus is commonly used for all.
 Although they’ll be ready to damage your pc without your permission, several adware and spybots don’t seem to have the ability to self-replicate, and therefore, cannot be termed as viruses.

 A Trojan may have a virus in it, but a Trojan may be a file that you download with your consent.
-It is a file that promises to be one thing but is in fact malicious.
+It is a file that promises to be one thing but is malicious.

 A worm is a program that may transfer itself to your pc without your permission.
 Interestingly, worms don’t seem to be inherently essentially malevolent.